 If you are looking for an alternative to breast implants and do not have enough fat on your abdomen for a DIEP flap reconstruction, you may consider the transverse upper gracilis (TUG) flap.
-At Breast and Body Center of Austin, we want you to feel like you have options because you do.
+At Snyder Plastic Surgery at The Breast and Body Center, we want you to feel like you have options because you do.
 The TUG flap uses fat from the inner thigh along with the underlying gracilis muscle to provide a well-vascularized and shapely reconstruction.
 Austin, TX board-certified Plastic and Reconstructive Surgeon Dr. Ned Snyder IV can discuss in detail the tissue reconstruction options available to you based on your body, medical history, and previous surgical history.

-TUG flaps are the second most common tissue flap by Dr. Snyder at the Breast and Body Center of Austin.
+TUG flaps are the second most common tissue flap by Dr. Snyder at Snyder Plastic Surgery at The Breast and Body Center.
 We ask that our patients check in as a patient for this procedure to be closely monitored for several days after the operation.
 General anesthetic will be used.
 Your general surgeon may be present at the same time if you are having your mastectomy and reconstructive surgeries at the same time.
 Dr. Snyder will begin your reconstruction with the removal of the fatty tissues and skin of your inner thigh to relocate to the breast mound.
 The inner thighs can be used to reconstruct small and medium breasts.
 Skin from the inner thigh and the underlying gracilis muscle are fashioned to construct a vascular and shapely breast.
 Unlike loss of the rectus muscle, loss of the gracilis muscle does not result in cause a significant increase in hernias or functional loss in the legs.